Bitterious/StupidChatLogger/README.md

 and thats it
 ## running this godawful code
 !!!!!
 ONLY WINDOWS CAN RUN THE CLIENT I AM TOO LAZY TO MAKE IT ON LINUX !!!!!
+>warning: you need to copy webserver.toml's client_key to client.toml's commit_key after first run

+>another warning: you need to put ``-condebug`` to your tf2 launch options

 ``python wrapper.py`` (windows only) runs both client and webserver
 ``python client.py`` (windows only) runs just the client (preferred when you already have a server running)
 ``python webserver.py`` runs just the webserver. webserver holds all the data so its required for client to function